jlaumon/blog/content/post/d3d12-resource-states.md

 Buffers in the `COMMON` state can be **promoted to any state**, always.

 If they get promoted to a read-only state, they can then be used in other read-only states without a barrier; the read-only states accumulate.
-Using them in a writable state after that requires a Transition barrier, but the `BeforeState` of the barrier can be left to `COMMON`.
+Using them in a writable state after that requires a Transition barrier however, and the `BeforeState` has to match the promoted state.

 If they get promoted to a writable state, any further state change requires a barrier.
 The `BeforeState` of the barrier can also be left to `COMMON` in that case.